NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Methodology

 where the columns of $V \in \mathbb{R}^{d_{in} \times r_s}$ are orthonormal right singular vectors.
-Each vector $v \in V$ defines a distinct direction in the parameter space, and its corresponding singular value in $\Sigma$ quantifies the contribution strength of $\Delta W_s$ along that direction.
-Following the convention of K-LoRA~\cite{klora, dreambooth}, all LoRAs are trained with rank~8; thus, we regard the top eight singular vectors (those with the largest singular values) as the principal directions.
-To investigate their impact, we visualize the generative effects of perturbing these directions.
-As shown in Fig.~\ref{fig:style-subspace}, perturbing dominant components causes a sharp drop in stylistic consistency, whereas perturbing minor ones yields minimal change, confirming that these principal directions play a critical role in generation fidelity.
+Each vector $v \in V$ defines a direction in parameter space, and its corresponding singular value in $\Sigma$ reflects the strength of $\Delta W_s$ along that direction.

-Having identified the principal style directions that should be preserved, we next examine whether existing weight-based merging can protect them.
-A straightforward combination of content and style LoRAs takes the form

-However, such linear fusion fails to prevent interference with the style-critical subspace introduced by the content LoRA, as shown in Fig.~\ref{fig:method_visual_compressed} (c).

-\begin{proposition} Given content LoRA $\Delta W_c$ and style LoRA $\Delta W_s$, their weighted combination cannot, in general, isolate the content feature from the style-critical subspace.
-As a result, content-induced interference is unavoidable, and stylistic consistency cannot be guaranteed. \end{proposition}
+Following common practice~\cite{klora, dreambooth}, we treat the leading singular vectors as dominant directions in the LoRA update space.
+As shown in Fig.~\ref{fig:style-subspace}, perturbing dominant directions produces more noticeable stylistic changes than less dominant ones, suggesting that certain directions may contribute more strongly to generation and be more susceptible to interference during LoRA fusion.
+We emphasize that this analysis is intended as an illustrative geometric observation rather than a rigorous statistical characterization of LoRA interference.